anuj-ahlawat/smart-campus-erp/README.md

-<<<<<<< HEAD
 ## Smart Campus ERP

-Smart Campus is a CAMU-like reference implementation that ships a **custom JWT + refresh token auth system**, role-isolated layouts, invite-only onboarding, QR powered outpasses, Socket.io notifications, and full Express/Mongoose backend—no Clerk, Docker, or Redis required.
+Smart Campus is a CAMU-like reference implementation that ships a **custom JWT + refresh token auth system**, role-isolated layouts, invite-only onboarding, QR powered outpasses, Socket.io notifications, an Emergency Security Alert feature, and full Express/Mongoose backend—no Clerk, Docker, or Redis required.

 ### Stack at a Glance